-The giving of rings has been a symbolic gesture for eons.
+The giving of rings has been a symbolic gesture for decades.
 It represents the continuous love you have for one another; like a circle, it never ends.
 It is a token of faith and love.
 When you prepare for the exchange of rings its best to keep your engagement ring on your left-hand ring finger and simply add the wedding band unless the two have been soldered together.
 It’s also to your benefit to give BOTH rings to the best man to carry as your MOH is going to have her hands full with two bouquets.

 The moment everyone has been waiting for.
 You are now pronounced husband and wife, you smooch your honey, and live happily ever after!
 Now if you want to make your photographer super happy, practice that perfect 5-second kiss.
 It’s the sweet spot that allows them to snap just the right angle, but lets you two get away before everyone starts chanting “get a room!”

 You have probably sat through a wedding where the officiant droned on and on about “what is marriage”, so why not make all the middle bits a ton of fun by adding in your personalities and things you enjoy.